ayraforum/ayra-working-groups/governance-artifacts/transparency.md

 These materials are maintained in public repositories and are accessible without requiring membership or login.

+Some artifacts may be developed internally first and released publicly at a later stage, in accordance with timelines and conditions defined in the relevant charter.

 ---

 ## Member Participation and Editing Rights